OlympusDAO-Education/Documentation/glossary.md

 Protocol Owned Liquidity, is the amount of LP the treasury owns and controls.
 The more POL the better for the protocol and its users.

+### PoR

+Proof of Reserve, is the mechanism of acumulating protocol controlled value.
+OlympusDAO is designed for PoR by acumulating POL.

 ### RFV

 Risk Free Value, is the amount of funds the treasury guarantees to use for